-May 3 is World Press Freedom Day, and this year's theme is Keeping Power in Check: Media, Justice, and the Rule of Law.
+May 3 is World Press Freedom Day.
 Every day, journalists risk their personal safety to tell the stories that need to be told, but we all have an important role to play: pressing stories only make an impact if the public is listening and engaged.
 Share the importance of a free press and an engaged public with your students this week with the five multimedia stories below!
 Each story is accompanied with a lesson plan.

 Want your class to meet someone working to keep the media free, rigorous, and independent?
 Email firstname.lastname@example.org to Skype with a Pulitzer Center journalist for World Press Freedom Day or year-round!